disentcorp/dateroll/DOCS.md

               -  Calendar union, e.g. `"|NY u LN"` (2) or `"|FED u BOE u BCB"` (3)
                  -  it mathy like $\mathbb{E} [X_t|\mathscr{F_t}]$ where $\mathscr{F_t}=\Set{\text{NY}\bigcup\text{LN}}$
     - `RollingConventionString`
-       - The rolling operator `"/"` can be followed by one of the 4 rolling methods:
+       - The rolling operator `"/"` can be followed by MOD string:
-          - `"/F"` if all period adjustments to a date land on non-business day roll forward to next business day
-          - `"/P"` if all period adjustments to a date land on non-business day roll backwards to previous business day
-          - `"/MF"` similar to `"/F"` but if you cross a month boundary, go backwards to 1st business date in that month
+          - When the direction of direction is positive`"/MOD"` means that if you cross a month boundary, go backwards to 1st business date in that month
-          - `"/MP"` similar to `"/P"` but if you cross a month boundary, go forwards to last business date in that month
+          - When the direction of direction is negative`"/MOD"` means that if you cross a month boundary, go forwards to last business date in that month
           - for reference [date rolling](https://en.wikipedia.org/wiki/Date_rolling), it's for when payment adjustments need to stay in a specific accounting period.

+         Example:
+            <div class="disent-embed" data-defaultinput='ddh("12/30/2023+5bd/MOD")'></div>

   - Example with one of everything `"+ 1y 2h 3s 4q 5m 6w 7d 8bd | NY u LN u JP / MF"`

 - `ScheduleString` (any `Schedule`)
      - 3 parts separated by two commas, e.g.  `"X, Y, Z"`
         - `X` is `DateString`, `TodayString`, or `DateMathString`